Looking for the best Camiguin Tourist Spots?!

 There are plenty of sheltered huts and seating areas around the edges of the pool where you can set down your belongings and jump in head first to cool off.
 The water in the springs is a vibrant turquoise color and irresistibly inviting!

-It was a Sunday when I visited and there were a number of Filipino families who had clearly set up for the day with a banquet of food and drinks.
+It was a Sunday when I visited and there were several Filipino families who had set up for the day with a banquet of food and drinks.
 Not a bad way to spend a weekend if you ask me!

 ZIP LINE AT TAGUINES LAGOON

 Taguines Lagoon is a beautiful man-made vista right next to the ocean that is most popular for the 700-meter zip line that stretches over the water from one end of the lagoon to the other.

 The zipline activity can be found at the J & A Fishpen Resort and the cost is 400 pesos.
-This includes a safety briefing, safety equipment and an exhilarating zip-lining experience over the top of Taguines Lagoon.
+This includes a safety briefing, safety equipment, and an exhilarating zip-lining experience over the top of Taguines Lagoon.